French Bread Recipe

-French bread is a light crusty, yeast-raised bread made with water, flour, and yeast.
-This comes in many shapes and sizes, including the classic baguette, rounds, and ovals.
-While this recipe has quicker proof times and uses commercial yeast, the flavors are still outstanding.
+French bread is a light, crusty, yeast-raised bread made with water, flour, and yeast.
+It comes in many shapes and sizes, including the classic baguette, rounds, and ovals.
+What I love most about this style of bread is that even with quicker proof times and commercial yeast, you can still achieve that classic flavor and texture at home.

 Ingredients and Substitutions